-Data science is an interdisciplinary field that lies at the intersection of mathematics, statistics, and computer science, and often partners with business, engineering and bioinformatics.
+Ever wondered how Spotify compiles personal year-in-review playlists every December?
+Or how crime data maps of different neighborhoods can be so specific?
+Data science is an interdisciplinary field that lies at the intersection of mathematics, statistics and computer science as well as often partnering with business, engineering and bioinformatics.
 It is a rapidly evolving field that requires technical skills, critical thinking and strong communication skills.

 Beyond providing Spotify users with playlists of songs most listened to, professional data scientists solve a wide array of large-scale problems using data.
 For example, huge traffic datasets can be analyzed to inform governments about needed roadwork and improvements.
 Medical data can be examined to find a variety of solutions, from reducing misdiagnosis to predicting disease.

-We offer a major in Data Science.
+We offer a major in data science.